Ellis-Robinson/book-club-app/README.md

  1. Go to my [account](https://github.com/Ellis-Robinson) and locate relevant repository.
  2. Next to the green **Gitpod** button, click on **CODE.**
  3. Click on **Download Zip.**
- 4. Once dowloaded, you can extract the zip file's contents and save to a desktop and run the website locally.
+ 4. Once downloaded, you can extract the zip file's contents and save to a desktop and run the website locally.

  ## MongoDB